andresOchoaHernandez/Fundamentals-of-ML-course-project/README.md

 # Fundamentals-of-ML-course-project
-This is the project for FML course at UniVr
+This is the project for FML course at UniVr.
+Instructions are in **Readme.pdf**